billimarie/prosecutor-database/HACKTOBER2020.md

 2.)
 Go to your forked repository, and press "Pull Request".
 Select "hacktober2020" for the branch for your forked repo and the main repo.
 Press "Create Pull Request" and type a title and description for your PR.

 3.)
 Celebrate! 🎉 You'll receive a comment verifying I received your pull request.
-Once your PR has been merged, it'll be up on the [live web app](https://us-prosecutor-database.herokuapp.com/).
+Once your PR has been merged, it'll be up on the [live web app](https://us-prosecutor-database.herokuapp.com/), & your GitHub profile will be added to the [Contributors](https://github.com/billimarie/prosecutor-database/blob/master/README.md#contributors) gallery.